COVID-19 Update: Our appraisal team is taking on new assignments, with some changes. Find out more at www.fmappraisals.com/covid-19

 At Fortier Mattila Appraisals Inc. we want to earn your business.
 Our valued clients continue to choose us for the following reasons:

-Offices located in the Battlefords, Kindersley, Meadow Lake, Saskatoon, Shellbrook and Warman, results in reduced timelines, decreased mileage charges, all inclusive pricing, and most importantly local experts.
-We have local appraisers from Battleford, Warman/Dalmeny, North Battleford, Kindersley/Luseland, Coleville, Shellbrook, Saskatoon, and Edam.
+1. Local Experts – Offices located in the Battlefords, Kindersley, Meadow Lake, Prince Albert, Saskatoon, results in reduced timelines, decreased mileage charges, all inclusive pricing, and most importantly local experts.
+We have local appraisers from Battleford, Kindersley/Luseland, Saskatoon, and Edam.
 Our appraisers grew up and reside in several rural communities across western Saskatchewan as such are familiar with the areas, amenities, local organizations, schooling and real estate markets.

-All of our appraisers are licensed by the Appraisal Institute of Canada (AIC) which is the premier valuation organization in Canada.
+2. Qualified Appraisers – All of our appraisers are licensed by the Appraisal Institute of Canada (AIC) which is the premier valuation organization in Canada.
 Appraisers are required to hold a four (4) year bachelors degree at a minimum prior to obtaining a residential or commercial designation.
-We have residential (CRA) and commercial/agricultural (AACI) licensed appraisers at Fortier Mattila Appraisals Inc.
+We have residential (CRA, P.App) and commercial/agricultural/residential (AACI, P.App) licensed appraisers at Fortier Mattila Appraisals Inc.

-Our office has appraisers approved by all national appraisal management companies, national financial institutions and local credit unions.
+4. Trust – Our office has appraisers approved by all national appraisal management companies, national financial institutions and local credit unions.
 We complete work for various municipal, provincial and federal government organizations.
 We also assist in litigation type work for foreclosures, estate settlement, matrimonial settlement and dispute resolution.
-David Fortier and Kristene Johnson have been qualified as expert witnesses in court of Queens Bench, Saskatchewan.
+David Fortier and Kristene Hendricks have been qualified as expert witnesses in court of Queens Bench, Saskatchewan.

 Fortier Mattila Appraisals Inc. our clients’ questions are important.
 We have compiled a list of the top questions most frequently asked, and asked our appraisers.